Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 5870 will be 213% faster than the GeForce GT 1030 overall, due to its higher bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 5870 should be much faster than the GeForce GT 1030 overall. (explain)

-Texel RateThe Radeon HD 5870 will be a lot (about 68%) faster with regards to AF than the GeForce GT 1030. (explain)
+Texel RateThe Radeon HD 5870 is a lot (more or less 68%) better at texture filtering than the GeForce GT 1030. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 5870 is a better choice, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 5870 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison